 It is here that the bill dangerously takes too much power for the Executive.
 The judge will pass a sentence apportioned in its term to the prisoner's guilt, and from that date the prisoner will be handed over to fate in the form of the Home Secretary.
 The sentence may be remitted to an almost indefinite extent, for although Sir GEORGE GREY thinks that it will be in general undesirable to remit more than one third or one fourth of the sentence, he believes that you cannot fix any precise limit.
 The prisoner may be released on ticket of leave, he may be detained the whole term in prison, he may be transported to the colonies at the pleasure of the Executive.
-The Minister might be lenient to some prisoners, very severe to others; and although Sir GEORGE GREY is not likely to be influenced by extraneous considerations, a time might come when prisoners would be sentenced for political offences under a Government actuated by strong political-feelings.
-At such a time a sentence of the judge would constitute a vague surrender of the prisoner to the mercies of the Government, and those mercies might be dispensed with a dangerous discrimination.
-We have seen, as recently as 1842, a condition of great disorder in the country, in which repressive measures were thought to be necessary by the Executive. and in which popular agitation lead men into the commission of acts technically subjecting them to transportation.
-By the present Bill they would be liable to a degree of punishment indefinite in its nature and depending upon the amount of leniency or rigour, of charitable feeling or party bitterness, in the breast of the Home Secretary.
+The Minister might be lenient to some prisoners, very severe to others; and although Sir GEORGE GREY is not likely to be influenced by extraneous considerations, a time might come when prisoners would be sentenced for political offences under a Government actuated by strong political feelings.
+At such a time a sentence of the judge would affirm that, had the Government screw been constitute a vague surrender of the prisoner to the mercies of the Government, and those mercies might be dispensed with a dangerous discrimination.
+We have seen, as recently as 1842, a condition of great disorder in the country, in which repressive measures were thought to be necessary by the Executive, and in which popular agitation lead men into the commission of acts technically subjecting them to transportation.
+By the present Bill they would be liable to a degree of punishment indefinite in its nature and depending upon the amount of leniency or rigour, of forward simply illustrate the corruption and charitable feeling or party bitterness, in the the injustice of our present system.
+Why breast of the Home Secretary.

-There is an ulterior possibility lying in the same discretionary power, equally against justice and the constitution.
-At present there are few of the colonies which consent to receive convicts.
-The chief Australian colonies threatened rebellion rather than | submit.
-The Cape colony actually rebelled, under the administration of Sir GEORGE GREY's cousin, Lord GREY.
-The experiment would be very dangerous with the North American colonies, and no Minister of the slightest discretion would risk it.
-But we have had Ministers of no discretion; we have had Ministers who despise the remonstrances of colonies.
+There is an ulterior possibility lying in the same discretionary power, equally against to vote for him; but partly, also, because a justice and the constitution.
+At present to receive convicts.
+The chief Australian colonies threatened rebellion rather than submit.
+The Cape colony actually rebelled, under the administration of Sir GEORGE GREY'S cousin, Lord GREY.
+The experiof the slightest discretion would risk it. ridiculous; his biography might amuse the But we have had Ministers of no discretion; we have had Ministers who despise the remonstrances of colonies.
 There have been to them. on both sides of both Houses strong advocates for renewed transportation.
-Is not on with almost fratricidal fury.
-Little rivu-Lord DERBY among them?
-A time, then, lets of gold streamed out of interested might arise when a Colonial Minister, theo- pockets; the Bank Charter was generous; retically favourable to renewed transporta- Mr. ANDREWS was regardless of expense; tion, might not dislike to exercise his powers Sir EDWARD BUTLER must have drowned in the teeth of so contemptible a commu- many a railway dividend in the bitter waters nity as that of a colony.
-If any colonial of Whig and Tory strife.
-At Newport, the settlement thwarted a Minister, he might ground to be covered was not so large, so even think it expedient to punish that com- that Mr. KENNARD's atomic majority may munity by inflicting upon it the insult, be supposed to have been won over with disgrace, and curse of convict transportation. | winged words dipped here and there in a We have seen Ministers quite capable of yellow solvent.
-For Downpatrick, the 51. that act of vigour.
-The present Bill does and 10% householders, and the 8% rated not actually provide for any such contin- occupiers, whose dwindling numbers threaten gency; but we believe that in the large to die away, and who once claimed for powers which it hands over to the Execu- their own the Right Honourable JOHN tive it involves sufficient authority for any WILSON CROKER, have fixed their favour such course of proceeding.
-Its progress through Parliament, there- to the less brightly-tinted KERR.
-In North well administered, somewhat improve the dis-cipline within our prisons.
-It will give if its provisions can be strengthened so far judges a larger discretion in apportioning as to provide a more efficient penal dis-hard and heavy Protestantism of Mr. sentences to offences.
-It will perhaps faci- cipline, and also to see if further restraint FREWEN.
-Lord JOHN MANNERS, however, is might not be imposed upon the Executive, so as to prevent a one-sided exercise of 'justice' in times of political excitement, and a virtual change of the law in renewing practices which the Bill appears to discontinue.
+Is not Lord DERBY among them?
+A time, then, lets of gold streamed out of interested might arise when a Colonial Minister, theoin the teeth of so contemptible a community as that of a colony.
+If any colonial settlement thwarted a Minister, he might even think it expedient to punish that community by inflicting upon it the insult, disgrace, and curse of convict transportation.
+We have seen Ministers quite capable of that act of vigour.
+The present Bill does not actually provide for any such contin-gency; but we believe that in the large powers which it hands over to the Executive it involves sufficient authority for any Its progress through Parliament, theremight not be imposed upon the Executive, so as to prevent a one-sided exercise of 'justice' in times of political excitement, and a virtual change of the law in renewing practices which the Bill appears to discontinue.